 Giannina Warren is a Senior Lecturer in Place Branding and Promotional Culture and the Programme Leader for BA Advertising, PR and Branding and MA Place Branding.

 An international thought leader in Place Branding, she has spearheaded and launched the world’s first MA in the discipline, as well as a series of validated training tools, short courses and masterclasses.

 Her research sits at the intersection of promotion and policy; identifying ways in which private sector discipline in consumer research, marketing, branding and PR can help guide cultural public policy and urban planning for competitive places in the 21st century.
 She is an expert in the ‘professionalisation’ of the place branding practice and has developed a new framework for understanding the occupational resources and responsibilities that place marketers perform in their work.

-Prior to embarking on her PhD studies, her career spanned 17 years as a specialist in visual identity, branding, advertising and public relations in high impact sectors such as finance, energy, legal, tourism and economic development.
-She spent six years at Toronto City Hall, working on city branding strategies, international promotional campaigns for public cultural events, resident-engagement programmes and tourism initiatives.
+Prior to embarking on her postgraduate studies in the UK, her career spanned 17 years in Toronto, Canada as a specialist in visual identity, branding, advertising and public relations in high-impact sectors such as finance, energy, legal, tourism, festivals and economic development.
+She spent six years at Toronto City Hall, managing city branding strategies, international promotional campaigns for public cultural events, resident engagement programmes and tourism initiatives.